Global Justice, Local Action

 The Polly Brinley Outstanding Volunteerism Award

-Julie Davids has been engaged in the struggle for justice since her days at Temple University, where she worked on multi-cultural education, reproductive rights and anti-corporate initiatives.
-But AIDS activism has been her full-time focus since then.
+Julie Davids has been engaged in the struggle for justice since her days at Temple University, where she worked on multi-cultural education, reproductive rights, and anti-corporate initiatives.
+However, AIDS activism has been her full-time focus since then.
 Since 1989, Julie has been a member of ACT-UP Philadelphia, the nation’s largest and strongest AIDS activist organization, which has thrived on a combination of public education, direct action organizing, and media savvy.
 Davids’ work has followed the changing demographics of the AIDS epidemic.
 Working with low-income people, intravenous drug users, and those living with AIDS in Africa, she has helped create access to affordable healthcare while focusing public attention on the role of multinational corporations in putting profit before the needs of people.
 In 1999, she was a founder of HealthGAP, the international coalition waging a highly successful battle against drug companies for access to affordable HIV medications.
 Other groups to which she’s given her time include Grassroots Queers, the Fight the Right Network, the Philadelphia Bicycle Action Movement, the AIDS Clinical Trials Group, and Prevention Point Philadelphia.
 Currently Davids serves as director of Project TEACH and the Critical Path AIDS Project, both housed at Philadelphia FIGHT.

 A Special Tribute to Reverend David Gracie